La Vanlife en Hiver : 6 Défis à Surmonter - Vanlife-Store

 Temperature measured early in the morning to eliminate the effect of the sun and residual heat from the day. 🌅

-Avoiding the van freezing: essential mission 🚐❄️
+Preventing the van from freezing: essential mission 🚐❄️

 NEVER LET THE INSIDE OF THE VAN FREEZE.
 Why?
 Because: